A pit boss is the gaming manager.

-A pit boss is the gaming manager and will spend most of their time walking the casino floor to make sure that games are being played following rules and that dealers are presenting the game properly.
+What's more, the goal is to ensure that dealers are presenting the game properly.
 As a pit boss, one will oversee all dealers, servers, cashiers and other employees that are working on the floor.
 They will also have the responsibility of training new hires as well as monitoring the performance of all current employees.

 What is Needed to Be a Pit Boss?

 Prior experience on the floor of the casino is preferred and most pit bosses held a position as a dealer at the casino.
 It is important for the pit boss to be familiar with the rules and play of all table games since they will be overseeing multiple games during a shift.

 A pit boss has to show exceptional managerial skills and have a vast knowledge of the games at the casino as well as fairness and attention to detail.
 They should have the ability to resolve disputes and handle all types of customers and must also be able to monitor more than one situation on the floor.